minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-legislator fixed effects to avoid omitted variable bias and thus including important metrics to measure causal relationships @stratmann-2002 @Selling2023, no causal relationship between environmentally related campaign contributions and changes in environmental voting behaviour could be significantly estimated.
+legislator fixed effects to avoid omitted variable bias and thus including important metrics to measure causal relationships @stratmann-2002 @Selling2023, no causal relationship between environmentally related campaign contributions and changes in environmental voting behavior could be significantly estimated.

 Several reasons preclude establishing a causal relationship in this study, despite its methodology being heavily influenced by #cite(<stratmann-2002>, form: "prose"),